MartinezAgullo/agents-crewai-tactical-multimodal/README.md

 ```

 **MQTT**
-If you set enable_MQTT_consumer to true, in a separate terminal you shall execute the command below to prouce messages:
+If you set enable_MQTT_consumer to true, in a separate terminal you shall execute the command below to produce messages:
 ```bash
 uv run python mqtt/mqtt_producer.py
 ```